 This Day in 1873: The Boston Tea Party

 "The three best things in life are a good landing, a good orgasm, and, a good bowel movement.
 The night carrier landing is one of the few opportunities in life where you get to experience all three at the same time."
-(Author unknown, but someone who's been there)
+(Author unknown, but someone who's been there)and:

 "You know that your landing gear is up and locked when it takes full power to taxi to the terminal."